canonical/cassandra-operator/docs/how-to/monitoring.md

 juju find-offers <k8s_controller>:
 ```

-A similar output should appear, if `k8s` is the K8s controller name and `cos` the model where `cos-lite` has been deployed:
+A similar output should appear, if `k8s` is the K8s controller name and `COS` the model where `cos-lite` has been deployed:

 ```shell
 Store      URL                                        Access  Interfaces